Market DataLast updated: March 2026

 What are typical EBITDA multiples in the DACH region?

-EBITDA multiples for SMEs in the DACH region (Germany, Austria, Switzerland) typically range from 4.0x to 8.0x, depending on the industry, company size, and growth profile.
-Software and SaaS companies can achieve 8.0x to 14.0x, while traditional manufacturing and construction businesses are valued at 3.0x to 6.0x.
+EBITDA multiples for SMEs in the DACH region (Germany, Austria, Switzerland) typically range from 3.5x to 10.0x, depending on the industry, company size, and growth profile.
+Software and SaaS companies trade at 6.2x to 10.4x depending on size class — notably, SaaS multiples have declined in 2025/2026 due to AI disruption compressing perceived moats.
+Traditional manufacturing and construction businesses are valued at 3.0x to 7.0x.
 Switzerland generally sees multiples 10-20% higher than Germany due to higher profitability and economic stability.

 How do DACH multiples compare to other European markets?